 If you’re not ready for a survey, bring in an industry thought leader or complementary partner for an eBook where you all provide input and insight.
 You can look for influencers and other non-competitive partners, ISV’s, customers, vendors, and services firms (marketing, accounting, legal, etc.).
 Search LinkedIn to find influencers likely to work with you.
 Who is writing articles on topics your customers care about?
 The same holds true of speakers at conferences you are attending.

-5. Be Mindful of Distribution
+5. Be Mindful of Distribution with your Content Ideas

 As you’re planning and building your content, make sure you’re keeping distribution top of mind.
 Content is quite the investment so be sure you get as many eyes on it as possible.

 List out all the ways you are currently distributing content and then think about how the approach you’re taking may help broaden the distribution.